hpcsc/personal-blog/content/posts/eks-iam-roles-for-service-accounts/index.md

     image: container-image:version
 ```

-When this pod definition is submitted to Kubernetes, [EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook) intercepts the request before the pod spec is saved into ectd.
+When this pod definition is submitted to Kubernetes, [EKS Pod Identity Webhook](https://github.com/aws/amazon-eks-pod-identity-webhook) intercepts the request before the pod spec is saved into etcd.
 This webhook is an admission controller and it modifies the pod spec to add in a few things:

 - Environment variables:
-  - `AWS-ROLE-ARN`: to be used by AWS SDK later to assume role
+  - `AWS_ROLE_ARN`: to be used by AWS SDK later to assume role
   - `AWS_WEB_IDENTITY_TOKEN_FILE`: location of service account token (identity token) to be saved by kubelet
 - [A service acount token volume projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection)
   This volume projection is used to project/save service account token to the location mounted by the volume.